 If you love working with kids, this may be your perfect side job.
 It’s not technically a nursing job, but parents and those hiring childcare workers would love to have someone with nursing experience in case your expertise is ever needed.

 There are a lot of different ways to get involved in this field.
 You could become a nanny or work at a local daycare center.

 This job is perfect for nurses who want to work with kids but don’t want the stress of a traditional nursing job.

-If you’re looking for a way to make some extra money, tutoring may be the perfect option for you.
+If you’re looking for a way to make some extra money, tutoring may be the perfect option.
 As a tutor, you would be responsible for helping students with their homework or preparing them for exams.

-While you can provide assistance and tutoring on a wide variety of subjects, the best opportunity to use your experience would be tutoring current nursing school students.
-The nursing student may need help with coursework or tests that you’ve already completed.
+While you can provide assistance and tutoring on various subjects, the best opportunity to use your experience would be tutoring current nursing school students.
+The nursing student may need help with coursework or tests you’ve already completed.

-You could offer your services through an agency, or go out on your own and find clients.
+You could offer your services through an agency or go out independently and find clients.